logo of design your homeschoolhomeschool photos

 Why reinvent the wheel?
 To learn to paint well, we view and study the great Masters of the Renaissance; To write well, we view and study and imitate the great authors.
 This is the basis of these language arts lesson plans.

-There are five lessons in Modeling the Classics, Language Arts Lessons from The Hobbit.
-This ebook contains The Hobbit Lesson Plans covering all language arts for ages 7-15.
+There are five lessons in Modeling the Classics, The Hobbit Unit Study.
+This ebook contains lesson plans based on The Hobbit covering all language arts for ages 7-15.

 Each lesson progresses through a ten day pattern.
 We begin with copying, then focus on the spelling and grammar of the passage, followed by dictation; next we turn our attention to the the writing techniques used by the author, then outline the model, work creatively with our own words, re-write and lastly, present the final copy.
 There is enough material in each lesson to be done over a 2 week period.
 However, there is no hurry.
 If your child needs more time take it; the program is very flexible.